What is AMD?

-Age-related macular degeneration (AMD or ARMD) is a chronic, age related, degenerative disease of the macula.
-The macula is a very small and specialized area in the center of the retina (inner light sensitive layer of the eye) that maintains central vision and allows one to see fine details.
+Age-related macular degeneration (AMD or ARMD) is a chronic, age-related, degenerative disease of the macula.
+The macula is a very small and specialized area in the center of the retina (the inner light-sensitive layer of the eye) that maintains the central vision and allows one to see fine details.
 So while the entire retina lets you see that there is a book in front of you, the macula lets you see what is written in the book.

 Wet AMD is an advanced stage of the disease.
 In this, new blood vessels are known to grow beneath the retina and leak blood and fluids.
 The leakage damages the sensitive cells in retina, resulting in blind spots or loss of vision.
 The longer these abnormal vessels leak or grow, the more risk you have of losing more of your detailed vision.

 Macular degeneration is one of the leading causes of loss of vision all over the world.
 Previous Indian data reveals a prevalence rate of AMD ranging from 1.2 % to 4.7 %.
 The disease mostly affects people aged 40 and above.
 There are high chances that it can affect older age groups as well i.e. people at the age of 65 and above.
 The prevalence rate of early AMD ranges from 6.7 to 39.3 % and that of late AMD ranges from 1.2% to 2.5% in various studies.

 Risk Factors | AMD

 Some of the known and suspected non-modifiable risk factors are: